dfinity/response-verification/packages/ic-asset-certification/README.md

 3. [Inserting assets into the asset router](#inserting-assets-into-the-asset-router)
 4. [Serving assets](#serving-assets)

+For canisters that need it, it's also possible to [delete assets](#deleting-assets).

 ## Preparing assets

 This library is unopinionated about where assets come from, so that is not